C42 PRINCIPLES AND PRACTICE OF MARINE INSURANCE

 Process of Insuring a Risk at Lloyd’s:

-Brokers approach underwriters and describe the risks and insurance requirements,
+Insurer.
+Brokers approach underwriters and describe the risks and

 Original Slip: Drawn up by the broker; contains details of the risk, insurable interests of the applicant.
 This is the basis of the contract and is initialed (or stamped) by Insurer.
 The Slip is evidence that the underwriter has accepted insurance and that he has agreed to sign a policy based on the terms & conditions of the Slip.